sergiy79/codecombat/Scribe-Home.md

 <div style="text-align:center"><img src ="https://popey456963.github.io/CodeCombat/CoCo.png" /></div>

 Programming and code aren't the only languages we use at CodeCombat — the written word makes our app easy to understand, fun to play, and a joy to contribute to.
-For these important tasks, we lean on our [Scribes](http://codecombat.com/contribute/scribe).
+For these important tasks, we lean on our [Scribes](http://direct.codecombat.com/contribute/scribe).

 ####How to Become a Scribe
-1. Head over to the [Scribe Page](http://codecombat.com/contribute/scribe) on the main website.
+1. Head over to the [Scribe Page](http://direct.codecombat.com/contribute/scribe) on the main website.
 1. Click the "Contact Us" link to open a popup contact form.
 1. Tell us a little about yourself, your experience with programming and what sort of things you'd like to write about.
 We'll go from there!

-_Please note, we'll need to have you sign our [Contributor Licence Agreement](http://codecombat.com/cla) before your changes are merged._
+_Please note, we'll need to have you sign our [Contributor Licence Agreement](http://direct.codecombat.com/cla) before your changes are merged.
+We also suggest you use [Direct CodeCombat](http://direct.codecombat.com) while contributing._

 ####What Scribes Can Work On
 If you're ready to flex your writing skills, here are the places where we can use your help the most: